Tuition & Financial Planning

 Tuition & Fees

 All federal loans require the Free Application for Federal Student Aid (FAFSA) form.
-For the fall term, GW students must submit this form to the federal processor by May 1.
-For the spring term, GW students must submit this form to the federal processor by October 1.
-The maximum loan eligibility is $20,500 per academic year, and the interest rate is fixed at 6.80%.
+GW students must submit this form to the federal processor by May 1st.
+The maximum loan eligibility is $20,500 per academic year, and the interest rate is fixed at 6.80 percent.

 George Washington University offers a monthly billing plan that allows payments to be spread over up to five months for each semester.

 Many larger corporations, as well as the federal government, offer tuition assistance to employees pursuing graduate study.
 In most cases, your program of study must be related to your career field and approved by a supervisor at your organization.

 A third-party sponsor pays all or part of a graduate student’s tuition and fees.
 Third party sponsors are usually private companies, embassies, or government agencies.

 Third-party billing authorization documents must be submitted by the third week of the semester.
 The University does not accept sponsorship documentation that is contingent upon grades received for course work.
 Students are responsible for all tuition and fees not covered by a sponsor.

 Nationally recognized as a top military and veteran-friendly university, GW offers a wealth of services and benefits to students who have served, or are currently serving, in the U.S. Armed Forces.
 Funding resources for graduate study include:

 - GI Bill Base Benefit: $19,198.31 per qualified graduate student per year.